OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Reality Check.md

 # Reality Check
 (draft)
-*Surely he's not serious!*
+*Surely Jerry's not serious!*

-Some of you, dear readers, may be thinking, "What planet is Jerry from?
 Design from Trust?
 Srsly?

+Some of you, dear readers, may be thinking, "What planet is Jerry from?
 Doesn't he see the messes we're in? [[The Polycrisis]]?
-The Metacrisis?
+The [Metacrisis](https://bra.in/2joEQY)?
 Doesn't he see how broken trust is?"
 I don't blame you if those thoughts showed up right away.
+After all, people's first reactions when they encounter systems that are designed from trust are [[The 2 Oh Shit!s]].

+Here's a quick list of reasons your skepticism is warranted:

 Not only have institutions of various kinds been losing our trust on their own (think Boeing's 737 Max mess, )